 The Pentagon has recently unveiled its latest solution to drone threats: The high-powered microwave (HPM) weapon.
 Its mode of operation is fairly straightforward.

 When enemy drones are detected, the HPM would be directed towards the sky and several blasts of microwave radiation released.
 This action would essentially sweep the sky, frying any drones in its path.
 This is a more effective anti-drone strategy than jammers, guns, or any other kinetic weapons.

 One of the benefits of using microwave radiation to eliminate drone threats is that it isn’t dependent on weather conditions, or any other visibility inhibitors.
 As long as the HPM is powered on, it will keep sending out blasts of microwaves to neutralize any drones in its path.

 When microwave technology was first used to develop radar systems in World War 2, no one could ever have imagined that it would go on to have so many amazing uses in the post-war era.
 Today microwaves power nearly everything around us.
 From facilitating cellular communication to providing a quick, easy, and convenient solution for heating food.

 Regardless of its uses, one thing is certain: it’s hard to imagine life without it.
 There would be no way to communicate with friends or loved ones overseas or heat that leftover pizza slice.

 Are you worried about the amount of radiation exposure you’re subjected to daily?
 Have you thought of using Shungite to block EMF?
-Read our blog to find out if Shungite works against blocking EMF radiation.
+Read our blog to find out if Shungite can keep our home EMF radiation free.